abarbu/objectnet-template-pytorch/README.md

 **#####SH we probably don't want to publicise workers & batch size since this could in theory lead to a DoS attack**

 **Note:** The ObjectNet Challenge submission process is expecting the output to be directed to `\output\predictions.csv` file within the container image.
-Ensure the `output-file` argument to the `objectnet_eval.py` module of the ENTRYPOINT command in the `Dockerfile.pytorch` file is set to `\output\predictions.csv`.
+Ensure the `output-file` argument to the `objectnet_eval.py` module of the ENTRYPOINT command in the `Dockerfile` file is set to `\output\predictions.csv`.
 For example:
 ```
 # Define the command to execute when the container is run
 ENTRYPOINT python objectnet_eval.py /input /output/predictions.csv $MODEL_CLASS_NAME $MODEL_PATH